plomdawg/local-tts/README.md

 - Download voice models from URLs
 - Save and load voice presets

-## Next Steps
+## Development Status

-This project is being developed in milestones:
+This project is being developed in milestones.
+Please refer to NEXT_STEPS.md for the current status and upcoming features.

-1. ✅ Hello TTS: Basic TTS prototype with FastAPI and Gradio
-2. ✅ Upload & ASR: Record/upload audio and transcribe using faster-whisper
-3. ✅ Custom TTS: Text-to-speech synthesis with Fish Speech AI and voice customization
-4. 🔄 API & Integrations: Finalize OpenAPI spec; demo calls from Discord & Home Assistant